Search-Adaptor: Embedding Customization for Information Retrieval: Methods

 \subsection{Training}

 Using the proposed ranking loss, recovery loss, and prediction loss, we optimize the adaptation function $f$ and prediction function $p$ by minimizing the following loss function:

-where $\alpha \geq 0$ and $\beta \geq 0$ are hyper-parameters that control the relative importance of the different loss terms.
-In the experiments, we set $\alpha = 0.1$ and $\beta = 0.01$.
-Table~\ref{tab:ablation_study} shows the results of ablation studies on the effectiveness of the different loss terms.
-All hyper-parameters are provided in Appendix Sec.~\ref{appx:hyperparams}.
+where $\alpha \geq 0$ and $\beta \geq 0$ are the hyper-parameters that control the relative importance of the different loss terms.\footnote{In the experiments, we tune these hyper-parameters based on validation set ($\alpha \in \{0.0,0.1,1.0\}$ and $\beta \in \{0.0,0.01,0.1\}$).} Table~\ref{tab:ablation_study} shows the results of ablation studies on the effectiveness of the different loss terms.
+All hyper-parameters are provided in Appendix~\ref{appx:hyperparams}.

 Note that the ranking loss compares all possible pairs between queries and corpus which needs $NM^2$ times computations per one epoch ($M >> N$).
 For efficient computation, we randomly subsample the corpus for each query batch.
 While doing so, we always include the corpus which has positive relevance to queries in that batch.